Thomas Leighton (died 1600)

 Thomas Leighton (c.
 1554 – 17 May 1600) was an English soldier and politician.

+Life

 He was the eldest son of Sir Edward Leighton of Wattlesborough Castle and his second wife Anne Dayrell, daughter of Paul Dayrell of Lillingstone Dayrell, Buckinghamshire.
-He was a nephew of Sir Thomas Leighton, Governor of Guernsey.
+Sir Thomas Leighton, Governor of Guernsey was his uncle.
 Both his father and his uncle are said to have enjoyed the trust of Queen Elizabeth I. He was educated at Shrewsbury School (1566) and studied law at the Inner Temple in 1571.
-He succeeded to his father's estates in 1593.